 - Advancing inclusivity in the arts.

-Dr. Joseph Spinazzola, Executive Director of the Foundation Trust, shared that “this was the Foundation Trust’s inaugural open-solicitation grant cycle.
+Dr. Joseph Spinazzola, Executive Director of the Foundation Trust, shared “This was the Foundation Trust’s inaugural open-solicitation grant cycle.
 We were pleasantly surprised to receive a substantially higher number of requests than anticipated and are thrilled to support these innovative programs in each of our priority tracks across our target communities.”

 - A grant to Luminosity Behavioral Health Services will allow them to pilot a new program using Capoeira to reduce trauma response and build coping skills in at-risk African American and other Brockton-area youth of color.